ConyVidal/conyvidal.github.io/_pages/teaching.md

 ### Statistics Consultant for Honors Thesis Students in Psychology
 * Fall 2022 - Spring 2023; Harvard University
 * Provide one-on-one research and statistics consulting to 21 students, including the selection of appropriate statistical analyses, troubleshooting R code, discussing theory and methodology, and writing up methods and results clearly and thoroughly
-* Develop contents, write code in R, and teach group workshops on data management, visualization, and various statistical analysis techniques
+* Develop contents, write code in R, and teach periodic group workshops on data management, visualization, and various statistical analysis techniques

 ### Teaching Fellow for PSY 1900: Introduction to Statistics for the Behavioral Sciences
 * Fall 2021, Spring 2022; Harvard University